 No. A CGM helps you see patterns faster, but a regular glucose meter works fine.
 Try one change at a time, check your numbers, and keep what works.

 It’s a rough guide using the common formula A1C ≈ (Avg mg/dL + 46.7) / 28.7.
-Use at least a 14-day average and compare with your lab A1C; always defer to clinical results.
+Use at least a 14-day average and compare with your lab A1C; always refer to clinical results.
+To check our tool, click here